3n/JustTheTip/README.md

 		onTipShown: function(tip,elem,jtt){
 				tip.set('html', elem.get('html') + " tip");
+		},

+		shouldShowTip: function(elem){
+			return elem.get('html').test(/brawndo/);
 		}
 	});

 This instance of JustTheTip will cause the following to happen: All elements with the class 'needs-tip', when mouseenter'd, will get a tooltip at their bottom-left whose contents are the same as the hovered element, plus " tip".
+But only if the element's html contains the string "brawndo".
 The tip will start to fade in immediately, but will start to fade out only after the mouse has left the tip & element for 100 miliseconds.